canelhasmateus/diamond/vault/A/define/ThreeWayHandshake.md

 This is one of the main goals of the three-way handshake.

-> We could initiate every connection with the same initial sequence number, such as 0, but this opens the door to potential #malicious activity, such as [[ReplayAttack]] and [[SynAttack]]
+> We could initiate every connection with the same initial sequence number, such as 0, but this opens the door to potential #malicious activity, such as [[AttackReplay]] and [[AttackSyn]]

 1. In the first step of the handshake, the client sends a [[SYN]] #request to the server, containing its sequence number.